Spouting Horn - Cape Perpetua

 Thor's Well at low tide - Cape Perpetua

-Cautions: Use caution when exploring the rocky coast, churn, and spouting horns of water.
+Cautions: Use care when exploring the rocky coast, chasm, and spouting horns.
 Beware of sneaker waves and slippery rocks.
 Never turn your back on the ocean.
-Stay behind railings and back from undercut chasm edges.
+Stay behind railings and away from undercut edges.

 Video